 Atty.
 Alfonso Victorio G. Reyno, III acts as an independent director of the Property Manager.
 He is also the President and Chief Operating Officer, and member of the Board of Directors of Manila Jockey Club, Inc. He is also the Vice President, and member of the Board of Directors of MJC Investments Corporation, and Arco Management and Development Corporation.
 Concurrently, he is also the President, and a member of the Board of Directors of Palos Verdes Realty Corporation, Arco Equities, Inc., and Arco Ventures, Inc. Likewise, he is a member of the Board of Directors, and is the Corporate Secretary for Bonaventure Development Corporation.
 He is also the Treasurer, and a member of the Board of Directors of PGR Development Corporation, Prime YGR Investments, Inc., and Siera Prime Properties Corporation.
-He also holds the position of Chairman of the Board of Directors of Golden Griffin Prime Holdings Corp., and ARJ Prime Resources, Inc. He is also a member of the Board of Directors of Don Diego Foods, Inc., and is a Partner at Reyno Tiu Domingo & Santos Law Offices.
+He also holds the position of Chairman of the Board of Directors of Aldelcar Holdings, Inc. He also serves as the President, and Chairman of the Board of Directors of Golden Griffin Prime Holdings Corp., and ARJ Prime Resources, Inc. He is also a member of the Board of Directors of Don Diego Foods, Inc., and is a Partner at Reyno Tiu Domingo & Santos Law Offices.